jgato/jgato/random_docs/Sushy_Redfish_BMC.md

  * Running on http://10.39.194.148:8000/ (Press CTRL+C to quit)
 ```

 The sushy-emulator will create a local REST interface as a bridge with the available Redfish BMC interface.
-The backend is implemented by Libvirt (as it was configured in SUSHY_EMULATOR_LIBVIRT_URI).
-Therefore, the systems to be managed will depend on the number of VMs you have in your host.
+Because of the backend is libvirt, you can manage all the VMs on the host.

 ```bash
 $> export bmc=admin:admin@localhost:8000